 There is nothing illusory in this tiny heaven.
 I am silent with gratitude.
 I will go and bake a honey cake and that’s all.

 Kalman has illustrated so many books, several New Yorker collections and my favorite, a wildly delightful update of the classic The Elements of Style.
-She writes simply, vigorously and clearly.
-She says familiar things: “My brain is exploding.
-Trying to make sense out of nonsense, trying to tell you everything.”
-Her illustrations are playful yet complex.
+She writes simply, vigorously and clearly, “I am silent with gratitude.”

 I photograph my sister and think she looks so beautiful in her pink hat.
 What will happen to her?
 What will happen to all of us?

-I have a place in my heart for those who walk about through their worlds, observing and calling proudly “Notice this!”
-A wonderful quality like Marianne Moore’s poetry celebrating octopods and snails and Oliver Sack’s end of life reminiscences calling our attention to elements.
+I have a place in my heart for those who walk about through their worlds, observing and calling proudly “Look at this!”
+A wonderful quality like Marianne Moore’s poetry celebrating octopods and snails and Oliver Sack’s end of life reminiscences.

 Environmentalist Rachel Carson observed, in her concise paean to the joys of wonder, that a rainy day was a wonderful time to walk.
 And indeed, the particular moods of the space around us allows various sight.
-Kalman paints the world with dynamic vitality.
+In The Principles of Uncertainty Kalman goes out into the world and paints what she sees with vital immediacy.

 Angels walking on the earth.
 Cherubim and Seraphim.
 I take pictures of people but not everyone is pleased to be photographed.
 I suppose not everyone is that angelic.
 Fine by me.